CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

                            11: Extended PSM Report,
                            12-n: Your own custom reports.

+-report_prefix             Prefix added to the report file name.

 -documentation             Comma separated list of types of report documentation to export.
                            0: Certificate of Analysis,